nazbez/Weather-App/README.md

 ## 💡 Possible Improvements
 While the current implementation is solid for single-instance use, the system can be enhanced in the following ways:

 - Email queue with transactional safety: Create a separate email_jobs table that records email dispatches for each new subscription.
 Both subscription and email_jobs entries should be created in a single database transaction to ensure atomicity.
 This prevents inconsistencies when the email service fails after the subscription is saved.
+And send these emails via other background job.
 - Decoupling cron job service: Move the scheduled weather-update job into a separate microservice or worker container.
 This allows the main API to remain stateless and scale independently.

 ## 📜 License